-At Northampton School for Boys we have a planned programme of Careers Education and Guidance at each Key Stage and as you move into Y10 you will undertake a Work Experience Placement during Personal Development Week.
-This year Personal Development Week is Tuesday 17th - Friday 20th October 2022; during this week, you will be on placement for 3 days Tuesday - Thursday followed by a day of review and reflection on the Friday, which will take place in school.
+At Northampton School for Boys we have a planned programme of Careers Education and Guidance at each Key Stage and as you complete Y12 you will undertake a Work Experience Placement during the final week of summer term.
+This year Y12 work experience runs from Monday 15th July - Friday 19th July.